Places to visit

 Church of St. Martin

 The actual church, completed in 1491, was built after a fire had destroyed the 8th century church.
 It is the Protestant city church since 1526.
 On the right as you enter, are three glass windows painted by Augusto Giacometti 1919.
 The Tower was built in 1509, altered several times since, the present top dates from 1917/18.
-St.Martin's fountain is originally from 1716, the statue is a copy 1910.
+St.Martin's fountain is originally from 1716, the statue is a copy from 1910.